 It is your responsibility to arrange a theory test date with your chosen translator and to pay any fees involved.

 If you have a hearing difficulty you can request to take the theory test in British Sign Language (BSL).
-For other sign languages an interpreter can be taken into the theory test centre by prior arrangement with the DSA.
+For other sign languages an interpreter can be taken into the theory test centre by prior arrangement with the DVSA.

 Special Needs and the Practical Driving Test